alexz1/alexz1Lab3.github.io/README.md

 <img src="PreviewPicture.JPG" alt="Airport Maps">
 <a href ="https://alexz1.github.io/choropleth-map/lab03/map6Assignment.html">Here is my interative project link</a>

 <h6> The project that I did in this lab was to create a map of airports in the United States.
 As the darker the shade of purple is, the more airports each states has.
-While the two different airplane icons represents airports with and without air traffic control towers. </h6>
+While the two different airplane icons represents airports with and without air traffic control towers.
+Above is the link to the interactive map.
+I highly recommened you guys come and visit it.
+Cheers!</h6>

 <h5><br>Libraries</h5> <p> Libraries are extremly useful because you can load libraries in the code such as what I did with the Legend to create the so called lobster font.
 If someone does not have the font, it will change the font into something default so visitors can see.
 While anyone can use these libraries to include in the code (which is a link) to link to the styles, it is very useful and makes finding fonts less tedious.